luyadev/luya/docs/guide/app-blocks.md

 }
 ```

-The above callback requires the parameter `$time` and must be called trough an AJAX call inside of the JavaScript, to create the url for this specific callback we are going to use `createAjaxLink`:
+The above callback requires the parameter `$time` and must be called trough an AJAX call inside of the JavaScript, to create the URL for this specific callback we are going to use `createAjaxLink`:

 ```php
 $this->createAjaxLink('HellWorld', ['time' => time()]);